 As discussed previously, CBAs may be the buyer’s first indication of an underlying risk (cash or other payments may influence the CBA participant).
 Military home buyers should always ask the Realtor or mortgage company if a CBA exists.
 Above all, make sure the military home buyer hires an experienced team of professionals.

-Andy May, licensed loan officer (103418) and COO of AAFMAA Mortgage Services, proudly represents military families interested in purchasing or refinancing residences.
+Anthony Powell, licensed loan officer (78385) and Vice President of Operations of AAFMAA Mortgage Services, proudly represents military families interested in purchasing or refinancing residences.
 The seasoned professionals at AMS take the military mortgage buyer’s concerns seriously.
 AMS competes on rates and service and takes pride in continuing its tradition of zero BBB complaints to date.
 Get the most value out of a home refinance or purchase by working with state-licensed mortgage professionals with significant experience and education.